GoogleCloudPlatform/cloud-sql-proxy/examples/k8s-sidecar/README.md

 ### Service account key file

-Alternatively, if your can't use Workload Identity, the recommended pattern is to mount a service account key file into the Cloud SQL proxy pod and use the `-credential_file` flag.
+Alternatively, if your can't use Workload Identity, the recommended pattern is to mount a service account key file into the Cloud SQL Auth Proxy pod and use the `-credential_file` flag.

 1. Create a credential file for your service account key: